Oatmeal and Keto Diet

 Low Carb Keto Oatmeal

-This is a mix of almond milk, almond flour, cinnamon, coconut, and seed such as chia and flax.
-You don’t even need to add toppings because of almond milk and cinnamon flavors.
+This mixes almond milk, almond flour, cinnamon, coconut, and seeds such as chia and flax.
+You don’t need to add toppings because of almond milk and cinnamon flavors.

 Low Carb Overnight Keto Oatmeal